ttadano/alamode_tutorial/slide_en.md

 # LO-TO Splitting

-In polar materials like SrTiO$_3$, long-range interactions cause longitudinal optical phonons and transverse optical phonons to split near the Γ point of the Brillouin zone.
+In polar materials like SrTiO$_3$, long-range interactions cause longitudinal optical phonons and transverse optical phonons to split near the $\Gamma$ point of the Brillouin zone.

 <div class="columns">